 Lululemon is careful not to position their yoga classes as a sales event.
 The goal of their event is to share their love for yoga, introduce more people to it as a form of exercise to feel its benefits.

 And that’s what makes it so successful.
-The event doesn’t focus on their products, but it does align with them and, as a result, indirectly promote them.
+The event doesn’t focus on their products, but it does align with them and, as a result, indirectly promotes them.

 But this is just one type of (well-executed) in-store event.
 There are a ton of other ones you can launch in your store.